-ATSV 600 Behavioral Analysis and Intervention for Students with Autism Spectrum Disorder (3 credits)
+ATSV 602 Curriculum Design and Assessment for Teaching Students with Autism Spectrum Disorder (3 credits)

-The intent of this course is to increase your ability to provide effective behavioral programming for PK-12 students with Autism Spectrum Disorder.
-Emphasis on identifying and teaching evidence-based practices that address deficits in behavioral will be covered.
-Specifically, the identification, selection, and implementation of EBPs at the school, class, and individual level, and the methods for conducting functional behavior assessments and creating/implementing behavior intervention plans will be covered.
+The intent of this course is to increase your ability to provide effective instructional programming for PK-12 students with Autism Spectrum Disorder.
+Emphasis will be placed on understanding curricular standards, comprehensive treatment models, validated intervention programs, diagnostic assessment, and selecting evidence-based practices will be covered.
 Standards from the Council for Exceptional Children Advanced Specialty Set are correlated to course content.

-ATSV 601 Communication and Social Programming for Students with Autism Spectrum Disorder (3 credits)
+ATSV 603 Communication, Speech, and Language Programming for Students with Autism Spectrum Disorder (3 credits)